meilisearch/strapi-plugin-meilisearch/README.md

 #### Custom Index Name

-By default, this plugin will create a search index with name same as that of model's name.
-This behavior can be changed by defining a property `searchIndexName` in your model.js file.
+By default, this plugin will create a search index with the same name as the model.
+This behavior can be changed by setting a `searchIndexName` property in your model.js file.

 **Example:**

-In the following example, the restaurants are not added to the default `restaurant` index but to a custom named `my_restaurant` index.
+In the following example, the model `restaurant` does not create a Meilisearch index named `restaurant`, the restaurants are added to a custom index named `my_restaurant`.
 ```js
 // api/restaurant/models/restaurant.js